-As soon as I arrived, I realized that a road trip in Puglia with kids my baby’s age (1-2 years old) is not an inspired choice.
-No matter how beautiful the cities in the region are, all of them have the city center paved with bigger or smaller cubic stone and some even have slopes.
+As soon as I arrived, I realized that a road trip in Puglia with kids my baby’s age (1-2 years old) is not an inspiring choice.
+No matter how beautiful the cities in the region are, all of them have the city centre paved with a bigger or smaller cubic stone and some even have slopes.
 To push the stroller on those streets is a mess both for parents and for the shaken child.
 I did not think about it when I made the choice, but we tried not to limit ourselves for this reason.
-With the baby in my arms or with him in the wearing system and the luggage in the stroller, we visited every place on our list.
+We visited every place on our list with the baby in my arms or with him in the wearing system and the luggage in the stroller.
 But for older kids is a great experience.

 Lunch was another challenge.
 We were used to active holidays, with visiting a lot and eating 2 meals a day (in the morning and at 5-6 in the afternoon).
 But the baby needs 3 meals a day and snacks.
 And when we found all the restaurants, shops and pharmacies closed for siesta on the first day at a normal lunch hour in Romania (1-2 p.m.), we gave him fruits and biscuits instead of lunch.
 And from the next day, we started to take supplies with us.